 Foundation Fellows

 To enhance the potential for Foundation Doctors to demonstrate excellence, the Severn Foundation School offers foundation doctors the opportunity to apply for Fellowship roles.
-For the 2023-25 academic years, appointments will be made to six (6) Fellowships in the following areas of interest: Sustainability, Education, General Practice, Leadership, Quality Improvement, and Simulation.
+For the 2025-26 academic years, appointments will be made to five (5) Fellowships in the following areas of interest: Sustainability, Education, Leadership, Quality Improvement, and Simulation.

 The role lasts for two years, and, in addition to activities related to their respective fellowships, successful applicants will act as Foundation Doctor Representatives at the Severn Foundation School’s quarterly committee meetings.
 The Foundation Fellows will also meet regularly with Foundation School Director and each other, for support and collaboration.